kel196/kel196.github.io/index.md

 # ケルビン・ウォン
 <sub>BSc MSc MRes EngD CGeog (GIS) FRGS</sub>

-#### Data & Analytics Leadership | Product Management | Geospatial Data Science
+#### Digital, Data, & Analytics Leadership | Product Management | Geospatial Data Science

 ---
 ## About Me 自己紹介
-**Dr Kelvin Wong** is the Global Head of Geospatial at [Gallagher Re](https://www.ajg.com/gallagherre/).
+**Dr Kelvin Wong** is the Global Head of Geospatial & Visualization at [Gallagher Re](https://www.ajg.com/gallagherre/).
 He holds an Engineering Doctorate degree in 3D Geographic Information Science from [University College London](https://www.ucl.ac.uk/) in the United Kingdom, where he also completed his MSc in Geographic Information Science and MRes in Virtual Environments, Imaging and Visualisations.
 He completed his BSc in Geography at the [University of Southampton](https://www.southampton.ac.uk/).
 After completing his doctorate, he was awarded a [Postdoctoral Fellowship for Research in Japan](https://www.jsps.go.jp/english/e-fellow/) from the [Japan Society for the Promotion of Science](https://www.jsps.go.jp/english/) to conduct research on intelligent transport systems at the [University of Tokyo](https://www.u-tokyo.ac.jp/en/).
 He is a [Chartered Geographer](https://www.rgs.org/professionals/chartered-geographer/) and Fellow of [The Royal Geographical Society](https://www.rgs.org/), where is he also the Chair of the Disaster Risk Management Professional Practice Group

 Using science as a practical tool for solving real-life problems, his research to date applies to a wide range of domains, from autonomous vehicles to human behaviour understanding to transport planning.
 He believes in exploiting the latest technologies to develop data-driven, user-centric, and scalable solutions.